Pig carcass composting

 |Total nitrogen (TKN-N)||1.28||13.00|

-The finished compost should be applied to land in a manner similar to that used for spreading animal manure.
+The finished compost should be applied to land in a manner similar to that used for spreading animal manure, following recommendations in the Piggery Manure and Effluent Management and Reuse Guidelines (2015).
 Compost should be spread at agronomic rates so that applied nutrients do not exceed the uptake capabilities of the crop being grown.
 Conventional agricultural manure spreaders are ideal for handling and spreading compost.
 Care should be taken not to spread compost in or near sensitive areas such as watercourses, gullies and public roads.

 Adapted with permission from a paper by Charles Fulhage 'Composting dead swine', Proceedings of the 1993 Livestock Waste Management Conference, March 1993.